ceeshar/customer-loyalty-harcu/README.md

-# Loyalty Program HARCU 🌟
+# Customer Loyalty Program HARCU 🌟

 A blockchain-based customer loyalty program built on Stellar Soroban, featuring a modern React/Next.js frontend, and Rust on the contract side.